otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - The server should not delivery a prekey message twice.

-- The server should have rate limit to reduce prekey message draining.

 - The server should not log who is publishing the prekeys messages.

 //TODO: should we mention how to manage the server long term keys?